 American, b.
 1944

-Henderson’s work as a painter and filmmaker has been exhibited in such distinguished institutions as Whitney Museum of American Art, New York, NY (1971, 1970); Museum of Modern Art, New York, NY (1971); San Francisco Museum of Modern Art, CA (1980); Crocker Art Museum, Sacramento, CA (1986); de Young Museum, San Francisco, CA (1996); di Rosa Preserve, Napa, CA (2009); and the School of the Art Institute of Chicago (2016).
-His paintings are included in the collections of SFMOMA, CA; Oakland Museum of Art, CA; Crocker Art Museum, Sacramento, CA; Phoenix Art Museum, AZ; and Honolulu Academy of Art, HI.
+Henderson’s work as a painter and filmmaker has been exhibited in such distinguished institutions as Whitney Museum of American Art, New York, NY; Museum of Modern Art, New York, NY; San Francisco Museum of Modern Art, CA; Crocker Art Museum, Sacramento, CA; de Young Museum, San Francisco, CA; and the School of the Art Institute of Chicago.
+In 2020, his early works will be the subject of a highly anticipated retrospective exhibition at the Manetti Shrem Art Museum at UC Davis.
+Henderson’s paintings are included in the collections of the San Francisco Museum of Modern Art, CA; Oakland Museum of Art, CA; Crocker Art Museum, Sacramento, CA; Phoenix Art Museum, AZ; and Honolulu Academy of Art, HI.